ldionne/cppnow-2013-d2/4_d2/3_algorithm/2_basic_lock_graph.md

 <!SLIDE>
-.notes We may omit unlock()s in the next slides when they are not relevant.
+# Example \#1

-the graph is not modified on releases
+The graph is not modified on releases.

     @@@ cpp
         mutex A, B;